Cumulative distribution function (CDF) explained using normal distribution, showing area under curve to the left of t and relation to PDF

 What is a Cumulative Distribution Function (CDF)?

-The CDF of $X$ is defined as the probability that $X$ is less than or equal to a certain value – say, $X \le t$.
+The CDF of a random variable $X$ is defined as the probability that $X$ is less than or equal to a certain value – say, $X \le t$.
+We write this probability as $F_X(t)$.

-Recall that the PDF of a continuous random variable $X$ can be used to find the probability that $X$ lies within an interval.
+Now suppose that $X$ is continuous.
+Recall that the PDF of a continuous random variable can be used to find the probability that $X$ lies within an interval.

 To do this, we just look at the area under the PDF within that interval.

-So, the CDF is the area under the PDF to the left of a certain value.
+So, since the CDF of $X$ is the probability it is less than or equal to some number $t$, it will be equal to the area under the PDF to the left of that value $t$.

-The CDF can be seen visually as the area to the left of a certain point $x=t$ on the PDF, as shown above.
+The CDF can be seen visually as the shaded area to the left of a $x=t$ on the PDF in the slide above.

-Since we find areas by integrating, when $X$ is continuous with PDF $f_X(x)$ we have:
+Since we find areas by integrating, when $X$ is continuous with PDF $f_X(x)$, we can calculate the CDF with an integral:

 $$F_X(t) = \int_{-\infty}^{t} f_X(x)dx$$